 Management & Organization

-Share Your Blessing’s current management team and board of directors is shown below.
-In addition, this internal organization will be complimented by numerous volunteers and advisors as well as support from Beamz Interactive and in the future additional nonprofit program partner organizations.
-SYB is currently seeking additional board members, advisors, and volunteers.
-None of these individuals receive any compensation from SYB.
+Share Your Blessing’s current management team and board of directors are shown below.
+In addition, this internal organization is complimented by numerous volunteers and advisors as shown below.
+Except for the organizations Director, none of these individuals receive any compensation from SYB.

 Board & Management